 free from Adobe) and a password.

-Simplified FCI: If you are teaching 9th grade physics, and would like
+Simplified FCI: If you are teaching 9th grade physics, middle school,

-to use the Simplified FCI, please request it from David Koch, PhD, at FCIMBT@verizon.net.
+would like to use the Simplified FCI, you can find it directly at https://www.physport.org/assessments/SFCI.

 - Background articles

 - Download Portuguese version (revised